ADNRs/Unverified-TLS-MITM-Demo/README.md

 ## Attack Machine

+### Enable IP forwarding

-### Enable IP forwarding to allow traffic to go through the attack machine
+Enable IP forwarding to allow traffic to go through the attack machine.

 ```bash
 sudo sysctl -w net.ipv4.ip_forward=1
 ```

+### Perform ARP spoofing

-### Perform ARP spoofing on the victim machine and the gateway
+Perform ARP spoofing on both the victim machine and the gateway.
 If the attack is successful, the man-in-the-middle scenario holds.
 The interface name and the gateway IP can be found with `route -n`.
 The victim IP can be found through IP scanning within the LAN or just by opening a terminal on the victim machine and executing `ifconfig`.
 Note that at this step, all HTTPS traffic between the victim and servers within 140.113/16 is protected via TLS.
 To be able to get the plaintext HTTP message, the man-in-the-middle server should pretend to be the real server to the victim and establish the TLS connection with the victim.

 ```bash
 sudo arpspoof -i <interface name> -c both -t <victim IP> -r <gateway IP>